 Bring 4 – we need these to obtain your climbing and trekking permits.

-For Pakistan, a visa needs to be obtained at least a month before travel from your nearest Pakistani embassy.
+For Pakistan, a visa needs to be obtained at least a month before travel, either online or from your nearest Pakistani embassy.
 Costs vary between nationalities.
 The 360 office crew can assist you with the various documentation that may be required for some nationalities.

 Dental check up